Understanding the Core Pillars: A Detailed Breakdown of Article 2 of the Code of Conduct

 A specific, critical application of integrity and impartiality.
 This element provides the operational rules for a pervasive ethical challenge.

-- Practical Application: An employee must disclose if a close relative works for a vendor the company is considering.
-A regulator must not participate in decisions affecting a company in which they hold stock.
+- What it entails: The obligation to avoid situations where personal interests (financial, familial, social) could improperly influence, or appear to influence, official duties.
+This includes a duty to disclose any potential or actual conflicts and to recuse oneself from related decisions.
+Day to day, * Practical Application: An employee must disclose if a close relative works for a vendor the company is considering.
+So a regulator must not participate in decisions affecting a company in which they hold stock.
 Accepting gifts or hospitality above a nominal value is often strictly regulated or prohibited.

 - Why it matters: Conflicts of interest are the most common gateway to corruption and bias.
 Proactive management—through disclosure and recusal—is the primary defense.
 It protects both the individual from accusations and the institution from compromised decisions.